aws-samples/amazon-eks-security-immersion-day/content/6-network-security/3-mtls-with-alb/3-workload/index.en.md

 ---
-title : "Deploy a Sample Workload" weight : 12
+title: "Deploy a Sample Workload"
+weight: 12
 ---

 ## Deploy a Sample Workload